Nine PSNI Officers Injured and Child Hit by Bottle in Disorder Before Irish Cup Semi-Final

 What's Next

-Dungannon Swifts earned their place in the Irish Cup final after winning a penalty shootout following a 1-1 draw.
+Dungannon Swifts earned their place in the Irish Cup final after winning the penalty shootout.
 The PSNI investigation is ongoing, and further arrests or reports for offences are expected.
-Football authorities are likely to review the circumstances of the disorder and consider what additional measures may be required for future fixtures.
+The IFA is expected to announce disciplinary proceedings in the coming days.
+Football authorities are likely to review the circumstances of the disorder and consider what additional measures may be required for future fixtures, including the final itself.